-Lymphoepithelioma-like carcinoma of the skin (LELCS) is a very rare primary skin neoplasm that most frequently occurs on the sun-exposed skin of the head and neck in elderly individuals.
+Lymphoepithelioma-like carcinoma of the skin (LELCS) is a very rare primary skin neoplasm that typically occurs on the sun-exposed skin of the head and neck in elderly individuals.
 The histogenesis of LELCS remains controversial as to whether it has adnexal origin or represents an inflamed squamous cell carcinoma (SCC).

 Histology of lymphoepithelioma-like carcinoma